MEDSL/2020-elections-official/README.md

 Added 02-01-2021.
 Local data not included at the moment.

+## South Carolina

+Added 05-13-2021.
+Local data not included at the moment.

 ## Tennessee

 Added 01-28-2021.
 Local data not included at the moment.